fp7-netide/Engine/ryu-shim/README.md

 ```
 ## Testing

-To use the ryu_shim, clone the Pyretic (from [here](https://github.com/frenetic-lang/pyretic)) source code on a local machine.
+The ryu_shim can be tested with the Pyretic framework by replacing the POX client that Pyretic uses to communicate with the OpenFlow switches.
+After the installation of Ryu described above, clone the Pyretic (from [here](https://github.com/frenetic-lang/pyretic)) source code on the same local machine.

 Add the Ryu shim to the Pyretic's source code by: